The following three items are common concerns registered with the township office:

 The process for filing a concern is:

-- Submit a Resident Concern Form (click HERE for the form), or
+- Submit a Resident Concern Form.
+Click here for the form, or pick one up at the township office.

 - Send your concern by email to Gretchen Smith email@example.com or Tom Daniels firstname.lastname@example.org